com-480-data-visualization/est-property-prices/docs/milestone_2.md

 ### Line Chart

-The line chart visualizes price trends over time while serving as an interactive time-slider for the entire dashboard.
+The line chart visualizes price trends over time for the county.

 #### Features:
 - **MVP**: